jocax/qollective/concept/capstone/capstone_project_tracking.md

    - Create a public github project (shimmy-goes-apple-silicon)[https://github.com/jocax/shimmy-goes-apple-silicon] to build better on apple silicon
    - Evaluated LM Studio (usable at the moment)
    - Added Support for OpenAI, Google, Anthrophic and the 2 local providers (Shimmy and LM Studio)
-- Implement MCP server "prompt-helper" 🔄
+- Implement MCP server "prompt-helper" ✅
-- Implement MCP server "story-generator" 🔄
+- Implement MCP server "story-generator" ✅

 ## Spring 9

-- Finish missing MCP Server 📋
+- Finish missing MCP Server ✅
-- Finish MCP Client (Orchestrator) 📋
+- Finish MCP Client (Orchestrator) ✅
+- Initial testing with Google as LLM provider.
+All MCP's are running but the story generation is not working yet. ⚠️
+- Integration testing LLM 🔥

 ## Spring 10